hd159/udacity-capstone/README.md

 #### This is a blog app.
-Where erery one can share knowledge of technologies
+Where every one can share knowledge of technologies

 #### Backend
 View the README.md within ./backend for more details.